syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ### Recurrence rule

-The `recurrenceRule` is a string value (RRule) that contains the details of the recurrence appointments such as repeat type - daily/weekly/monthly/yearly, how many times it needs to be repeated, the interval duration, also the time period to render the appointment, and more.
+The `recurrenceRule` is a string value (RRULE) that contains the details of the recurrence appointments such as repeat type - daily/weekly/monthly/yearly, how many times it needs to be repeated, the interval duration, also the time period to render the appointment, and more.
 The `recurrenceRule` has the following properties and based on this property value, the recurrence appointments are rendered in the SfCalendar widget with its respective time period.

 | PropertyName | Purpose |